LiquidFenrir/Updater9/README.md

 ## Configuration
 The config.cfg must be placed in `/homebrew/d0k3-updater/` on your SD card
-To edit what you want to download, simply add or remove the following strings in the config.cfg file (in the data["payloads"] table):
+To edit what you want to download, simply add `--` in front of the applications you don't want to download (line 9 to 15 in the config.cfg).
-'Decrypt9WIP', 'EmuNAND9', 'A9NC', 'CTRXplorer', 'GodMode9', 'Hourglass9', 'SafeMode9'
-Anything else will result in an **error**.
-The uppercase letters are **required** for it to work.

 ## Credits
  * Thanks to d0k3 for all the awesome applications